awsdocs/amazon-lumberyard-user-guide/doc_source/android-intro.md

 ## Prerequisites<a name="android-prerequisites"></a>

 To build games for Android, meet the following requirements:
-+ Install Lumberyard on your computer\.
++ You've installed Lumberyard on your computer\.
 You should be familiar with Lumberyard Editor, the Shader Compiler, and Asset Processor\.
 + You're comfortable using a command line interface\.
-+ You have built the PC code at least once\.
++ You've built the PC code at least once\.
-+ Visual Studio 2017 with the **Mobile development with C\+\+** workload for debugging \(PC only\)
++ You've configured Visual Studio 2017 or Visual Studio 2019 \(PC only\) with the **Mobile development with C\+\+** workload for debugging\.
-+ An Android SDK supporting API level 29 or later
++ You've installed Android Studio and an Android SDK supporting API level 29 or later\.
+For help setting up Android Studio and the minimum versions of the SDK, see [Setting Up Your Environment](android-setting-up-environment.md)
-+ Your device is [configured ](http://developer.android.com/tools/device.html) for development and connected to your computer using a USB cable\.
++ You've [configured ](http://developer.android.com/tools/device.html) your Android device for development and connected it to your computer using a USB cable\.

 **Topics**